Manchester City Council: Coat of arms

 In 1954, Manchester Corporation successfully took the Manchester Palace of Varieties to court for improperly using the corporation's arms in its internal decoration and its company seal.
-The case of Manchester Corporation v Manchester Palace of Varieties Ltd; was the first sitting of the Court of Chivalry for two hundred years, and it has not sat since.
+The case, Manchester Corporation v Manchester Palace of Varieties Ltd, occasioned the first sitting of the High Court of Chivalry for two hundred years; it has not sat since.

-In April 2013, Manchester City Council threatened to take legal action against The Manchester Gazette, for its use of the city's coat of arms on their website.
-The News Outlet claimed it already gained permission and continued to use it for a further 8 months in spite of the warnings.
-Withington MP John Leech described the council's latest move as a "massive over-reaction and waste of money", adding: "Have the council's legal department got nothing better to do?".
+In April 2013, Manchester City Council threatened to take legal action against The Manchester Gazette for its use of the city's coat of arms on its website.
+The news outlet claimed it had previously gained permission, and continued to use the arms for a further 8 months, despite receiving warnings of potential legal action.
+It ceased to use the arms later that year.